 The park covers 1570 km² and is internationally known for its fossils.
 It was listed as a UNESCO World Heritage Site in 1997 as a part of Lake Turkana National Parks.

-The Tsavo National Park is the largest park in Kenya and is divided into two sections.
+The Tsavo National Park is the largest in Kenya and is divided into two sections.
 The Tsavo East and Tsavo West.
-It was opened in 1949 and was named after the Tsavo river which flows west to east through the national park, it borders the Chyulu Hills National Park and the Mkomazi Game Reserve in Tanzania.
+It was opened in 1949 and was named after the Tsavo River which flows west to east through the national park, and it borders the Chyulu Hills National Park and the Mkomazi Game Reserve in Tanzania.